nickfrosty/website/content/articles/solana/setup-vscode-for-solana.md

 Because of this and how the rust analyzer language server handles detecting the crates used, the extension will also usually not give code hints on many types of mono repos.

 For example, the official Anchor lang [repo examples](https://github.com/coral-xyz/anchor/tree/master/examples) will not load correctly from the root of the repo.
-To fix it, you need to manually select the specific example directory as your VS code editor's worspace directory (e.g. `examples/tutorial/basic-0`).
+To fix it, you need to manually select the specific example directory as your VS code editor's workspace directory (e.g. `examples/tutorial/basic-0`).

 #### `unresolved-proc-macro`